taqadam/SchoolClassification/README.md

 # SchoolsClassification

 We develop a model that can identify whether a satellite image is of a school or not.
+This is part of a project for mapping schools for the world!

 # Training the model